seco/iotHubLib/readme.md

+#iotHub Arduino Library
-This is a library for the esp8266 arduino platform that allows easy writing of sensor node programs for the iotHub platform.
+This is a library for the esp8266 arduino platform that allows easy writing of sensor node programs (and soon actors) for the iotHub platform.

 Should support up to 20 sensors per device.